Lucy-Rukstales/Twinning_for_Circuit_Failure/README.md

   - A parent of Arduino_Write_12bit.v and Fast_ADC_Read_12bit.v
 ### Fast_ADC_Read_12bit.v
 ### Fast_ADC_Tester.v
+### FinalFitnessFunctionTest.m
+4/20/21 - Gillian added FinalFitnessFunctionTest.m
+  - This should be used as the reference for translation to Arduino
 ### FitnessFunctionTest.m
 ### FitnessFunctionTest_Sem2.m
 02/07/2021 - Gillian added FitnessFunctionTest_Sem2.m
   - Working fitness function code for this semester
+### Manual_Make_Array
+4/20/21 - Gillian added Manual_Make_Array
+  - This can be used to manually make an array for a reasonable number of "simulated" csv files
 ### Slow_ADC_Read_12bit.v
 8/4/2020 - Lucy updated Slow_ADC_Read_12bit.v
   - Collects a single 12-bit sample from the 100kHz ADC